bruno-lang/bruno-lang.github.io/learn/index.md

 # _bruno_ in a Nutshell

-> *bruno* is a novel likewise classic programming system that, in simplified terms,
+> bruno is a novel likewise classic programming system that, in simplified terms,
-> could illogical be described as _declarative programming with data,
+> could illogical be condensed to _declarative programming with data and extension
-> extension functions and concurrent processes._
+> functions, concurrent processes and message passing._
 > Even though there is a strong influence of FP bruno mostly has its own twist and
 > borrows from different paradigms without being a multi-paradigm language.
-> Look at it with a fresh and open mind as the language also has several novel ideas.
+> Look at it with a fresh and open mind as the language has several novel ideas.

 ## Objectives